Lessons Learned Subject Development Evidence

 Deep Dive Style Forms

-Schools we work with have shared with us their quality assurance forms and questionnaires and we have had considerable feedback from them on the questions asked by Ofsted.
+Schools we work with shared with us their quality assurance forms and questionnaires and we had considerable feedback from them on the questions asked by Ofsted and Estyn.
 Inevitably, bloggers, tweeters and others online have also shared their thoughts in this area and we have been following these updates with keen interest.
 After taking time to consider all this information, we have assimilated it into a range of deep dive style forms.

 These forms are not definitive but they:

 - are well structured and fit together into a ready to use toolkit;

-- are consistent and framed around the same review areas (QoE – Intent, QoE – Implementation, QoE – Impact, Behaviour & Attitudes, Personal Development and Leadership & Management) with the 31 key areas of focus (e.g. questioning, pupil expectation, etc);
+- are consistent and framed around the same review areas (Intent/Curriculum Design, Implementation/Curriculum Delivery, Impact/Pupil Outcomes, Behaviour & Attitudes, Personal Development and Leadership & Management) with the 30+ key areas of focus (e.g. questioning, pupil expectation, etc);

 - are assessed against a common evaluation structure (exemplary, secure, requires further development);

 - are manageable in size and complexity.